mcbeav/model-color.classic.mystic.lc575.back.panel/README.md

-This repository contains models with different options for a custom back panel for the Macintosh Color Classic with the LC575 (Mystic) upgrade.
+#### This repository contains multiple models with different options for a custom back panel for the Macintosh Color Classic with the LC575 (Mystic) upgrade.

+#### A stock option with no customizations is also available